 Selecting Dylan’s ‘Ballad in Plain D’, Gilmour says of the song: “I lived through a lot of his heavy protest stuff and this was another side I’m very keen on.
 This sort of love song approach.”
 After waxing on about his love of the guitar, and the tragic cosmic end of Syd Barrett, Gilmour remarks on the crooning choice of Tom Waits’ ‘I’m Still Here,’ after a few words noting Waits’ uncanny sound, Gilmour, quite simply states, “I love this song.”

 The next three choices of songs follow a similar pattern of truly wonderful curation and expert choice.
-Selecting “one of [his] favourite artists”, Leonard Cohen’s ‘Anthem’ and Neil Young’s ‘A Man Needs a Maid’ he picks another couple of great writers and it doesn’t end there.
+Selecting “one of [his] favourite artists”, Leonard Cohen’s ‘Anthem’ and Neil Young’s ‘A Man Needs a Maid’ he picks another couple of great writers.
+In fact, we’d argue that with both Leonard Cohen and Neil Young in the mix, Gilmour has all the self-reflecting folk he many need but it doesn’t end there.

-After talking through some of his notable charity work, “I have more than I need” Gilmour also picks Joni Mitchell’s iconic number, ‘For Free’.
+After talking through some of his notable charity work, his mantra of “I have more than I need” prevalent as ever, Gilmour also picks Joni Mitchell’s iconic number, ‘For Free’.
 About the track he says, connecting with his own personal life, “this is Joni Mitchell’s struggle with her wall, if you like.
 The struggle with her conscience, with being a rich person but still being an artist.”

 The final track, among the heroes we’ve seen already selected, may feel a touch out of place.
 But Gilmour’s choice of The Lemonheads’ ‘Rudy With A Flashlight’ is born out of the personal homely moment, “It’s about sitting our in your garden around a nice campfire, which is something we do at home in the summer, a lot.”
 It’s a sentiment that accurately sums up the podcast of the episode you can hear below.